An equivalence in random matrix and tensor models via a dually weighted intermediate field representation: Equivalence in random matrix models

 \subsection{Exact matrix equivalence via intermediate fields}

 The previous subsections \ref{subsec:GLmodel} and \ref{subsec:HMmodel} showed that for $V=0$, the complex and self-adjoint models match at the level of all multi-trace observables.
-We show that this agreement is an implication of a more general result: \emph{the two full partition functions ($V\neq 0$) coincide exactly}.
-That is, the partition function for complex matrices \eqref{eq:ZG0} and the partition function for self-adjoint matrices \eqref{eq:ZH0} with logarithmic potential \eqref{eq:YPQtrln} coincide.
+We show that this agreement is an implication of a more general ($V\neq 0$) result: the partition function for complex matrices \eqref{eq:ZCM} and the partition function for self-adjoint matrices \eqref{eq:ZH0} with logarithmic potential \eqref{eq:YPQtrln} coincide.
 This property has been observed in \cite{difrancesco1992generatingfunctionfatgraphs} for a quadratic potential.
-Furthermore, the bridge between the two theories is provided by an intermediate--field representation, in which the self-adjoint matrix $B$ of \eqref{eq:ZH0} with \eqref{eq:YPQtrln} plays the role of a Fourier variable enforcing the constraint $A = M^\dagger M$.
-Once this constraint is made explicit, the logarithmic potential $Y[P,Q](B)$ \eqref{eq:YPQtrln} naturally emerges from integrating out $M$ from \eqref{eq:ZG0}.
+Furthermore, the bridge between the two theories is provided by an intermediate--field representation, in which the self-adjoint matrix $B$ (i.e., the dually-weighted intermediate field) of \eqref{eq:ZH} plays the role of a Fourier variable enforcing the constraint $A = M^\dagger M$.
+Once this constraint is made explicit, the logarithmic potential $Y_{\ln}[P,Q](B)$ \eqref{eq:YPQtrln} naturally emerges from integrating out $M$ from \eqref{eq:ZCM}.
+We remark that, depending on the potentials $V$ and $Y$, the partition functions \eqref{eq:ZCM} and \eqref{eq:ZH} may not be convergent.
+In that case, one may only be interested in their representation as a formal power series, or as a generating functions of discrete geometries.

-\begin{theorem} Let $\mathcal Z_{\rm CM}[V](P,Q)$ \eqref{eq:ZG0} be the partition function for the complex matrix model, and $\mathcal Z_{\rm HM}[V,Y]$ \eqref{eq:ZH0} be the partition function for the self-adjoint two--matrix model.
-Then for $Y[P,Q](B)$ as given in \eqref{eq:YPQtrln} one has that
+\begin{theorem} Let $\mathcal Z_{\rm CM}[V](P,Q)$ \eqref{eq:ZCM} be the partition function for the complex matrix model, and $\mathcal Z_{\rm HM}[V,Y]$ \eqref{eq:ZH0} be the partition function for the self-adjoint two--matrix model.
+Then, for $Y=Y_{\ln}[P,Q]$, as given in \eqref{eq:YPQtrln}, one has that